 Think of pages having topics rather than keywords (or long-tail-keywords).
 For example, page titles should sound like something your customer would ask out loud.
 H1 tags should read like an engaging but descriptive article title and H2s should help break your article into sections to help the reader find what they need.
 Is your content meaningful for the reader?
 Is it adding value, helping them and fulfilling your business objectives?

-If you are able to answer a question better than anyone else, it could qualify for a featured snippet, and potentially become the one and only answer in voice search.
+If you are able to answer a question better than anyone else, it could qualify for a position zero featured snippet, and potentially become the one and only answer in voice search.

 Optimizing for Machines